Airbnb Cap ‘n Trade Explainer

 • Curbing accelerated depreciation for STRs.

-Importantly, the cap ‘n trade system shares the STR bounty with local communities, with a push to use the funding for much needed affordable housing.
 Grounded advocates that Community Land Trusts are the most effective means of providing this.
 This is due to their ability to cap housing access to the growth in our wages.
+Additionally, they have the ability to prioritise housing for locals first.
 Over time, this model will be proven as the best at maintaining any public subsidy and using it to scale up affordable opportunities.
 That’s why we call CLTs the gold standard in shared equity.

 Let’s hope we can convince government to cap STR numbers and establish a licensing system to fund affordable housing.